 How many chaperones do I need to recruit for the field trip?

 We ask that teachers bring at least 4 adult chaperones per class for field trips and 3 adult chaperones per class for stewardship events.
 This is in addition to the teacher.
-(One exception: we ask for at least 3 adult chaperones per class for Forests on the Edge field trips).

 What are chaperones expected to do?